marked-gil/goodwill-events/README.md

         * Display a flash message to the user that a confirmation has been sent to his email

 * User Story: **Modify User Model** [NOT IMPLEMENTED]
-    > As a developer, I can add other fields in the User model in addition to those that are built-in so that customize the sign-up and sign-in feature of the site.
+    > As a developer, I can add other fields in the User model in addition to those that are built-in so I can customize the sign-up and sign-in feature of the site.

     * ACCEPTANCE CRITERIA:
         * The User modal is modified to include the telephone_number field, etc.